-Course No. Course Title Credits BPM 101 Basics of Property Maintenance2Chis course will familiarize students with the basic skills needed to naintain commercial and residential properties.
-Students learn basic kills in electricity, carpentry, plumbing, HVAC, appliance repair, pest ontrol, grounds keeping, and weatherization.
-BPM 102 Basics of Property Maintenance Lab This course allows the students to apply the concepts cove 101.
-Students will apply the basic skills needed to maintai and residential properties in the following areas: electrical HVAC, appliance repair, pest control, groundskeeping, an weatherization. n commercial , carpentry, BPM 105 Introduction to Plumbing This introductory plumbing course will focus on teaching work with copper, flex, iron, and PVC piping.
-Students wi work with copper, flex, iron, and PVC piping.
-Students will also learn soldering, brazing, fitting identification, threading and more.
-Training prepares students to work in residential, commercial, and industrial settings with a concentration in installation and maintenance.
+BPM 101 Basics of Property Maintenance

+This course will familiarize students with the basic skills needed to maintain commercial and residential properties.
+Students learn basic skills in electricity, carpentry, plumbing, HVAC, appliance repair, pest control, grounds keeping, and weatherization.

+BPM 102 Basics of Property Maintenance Lab

+This course allows the students to apply the concepts covered in BPM 101.
+Students will apply the basic skills needed to maintain commercial and residential properties in the following areas: electrical, carpentry, HVAC, appliance repair, pest control, groundskeeping, and weatherization.(Corequiste: BPM 101)

+BPM 151 Interior/Exterior Finishes

+Interior and Exterior Finishes is the study of common materials and procedures used for finishing the interior and exterior of a building.
+Students will be exposed to skills in the safe use of equipment and materials common to the construction industry.

-BPM 106 Introduction to Plumbing Lab
+BPM 152 Interior/Exterior Finishes Lab

-This course allows the student to apply the concepts covered in BPM 105.
-Students will work with copper, flex, iron, and PVC piping.
-Students will also practice soldering, brazing, fitting identification, threading and more.
+This course provides the opportunity for students to apply the theory and concepts of BPM 151.
+Students will practice procedures used for finishing the interior and exterior of a building.
+(Corequiste: BPM 151)